BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 5.

-Information and Communication Technology has become an indispensable enabler of rural development in India, bridging geographic distance, information gaps, and service access barriers that have historically marginalized rural communities.
-When designed with community needs at the center, ICT components including mobile phones, internet connectivity,
+Information and Communication Technology has transformed into an essential enabler of rural development in India, bridging geographic distance between communities, the gap in knowledge, and obstacles to accessing services which have previously deprived rural communities of access to services.
+When developed with the community’s needs at the center, ICT components including mobile phones, internet connectivity, applications for software, and electronic payments collectively transform

 Q.6.
 Describe how COVID-19 in India highlighted the link between crisis management and community development, focusing on communication and trust among people.
 (10 Marks)